shawsa/SOLID_example/README.md

-# SOILD_example
-Demonstrating the SOILD principles through an example relevant to scientific computing.
+Demonstrating solid principles in a heat-equation FD code.